overwolf/detection-tool/README.md

 ### MacOS

-As of current information, MacOS is not able to be impacted by the worm `fractureiser`
+As of current information, MacOS is not able to be impacted by the virus `fractureiser`

 #
 This tool relied on the amazing work of the author community who has investigated these malicious files and published their efforts on [hackmd.io](https://hackmd.io/B46EYzKXSfWSF35DeCZz9A#Credits).